LonghornGaming/Server-Access-Game-Sorter/README.md

 > \> this

 ### file.txt
+Game list; each game must start with a capital letter or it won't be printed.
-Game list; just make sure they're each on their own line
+Additionally, each must be on its own line *and there's a newline at the end*.

 ### main.py
 The script, which does the following: